markhughes/flight-skeleton/README.md

 You can also run `npm run dev` to start webpack in watch mode, great for development.

+## Volta
+This project uses [Volta](https://volta.sh/) to manage the node and npm version, it is optional to setup but it is a great tool to manage your JavaScript toolchain.

 # License
 The skeleton is licensed under the [MIT](https://opensource.org/licenses/MIT) license.